raphael-jms/micro-orbiting/README.md

 - Nominal case (no faults)
 - ...

-The launch files can be found in the `launch` folder and be started as
+The launch file can be found in the `launch` folder and be started as
 ```
-ros2 launch micro_orbiting_mpc spacecraft_mpc_node.nominal_mpc.py
+ros2 launch micro_orbiting_mpc spacecraft_mpc_node.launch.py config_file:=nominal_mpc.yaml
 ```

 The parameters can be changed in the corresponding parameter file (for the case of the example above, `config/nominal_mpc.yaml`) and include